LEADERSHIP USA Is Now Forming Three High Potential (HiPo) Development Groups

 What is the investment per participant?

 $3,799 = Without an annual table or live stream subscription (ala carte)

 $2,899 = With an existing annual table subscription (this person will be identified as one of your eight seats that month) or a live stream subscription (for remote participants)

-Your investment includes three instructor-led learning events, three facilitated group meetings, three formal executive coaching sessions, two 360-degree performance reviews, one leadership competency assessment, ad hoc access to group members and coaches, course materials, and kick-off and final meetings.
+Your investment includes three instructor-led learning events, three facilitated group meetings, four formal executive coaching sessions, two 360-degree performance reviews, one leadership competency assessment, ad hoc access to group members and coaches, course materials, and kick-off and final meetings.
 Group members must commit to the entire program, so all participants receive the full advantage of their contributions.

 - Three 4.5-hour learning events (live stream or in-person depending upon location)